masc-ucsc/docs/docs/pyrope/03-bundle.md

 ```
 var a = (foo = 3)
-assert a has 'foo'
+cassert a has 'foo'
-assert !(a has 'bar')
+cassert !(a has 'bar')
-assert a !has 'bar' // "has no" is the opposite of "has"
+cassert a !has 'bar' // "has no" is the opposite of "has"
-assert a has 0
+cassert a has 0
-assert a !has 1
+cassert a !has 1
-assert a !has 1
+cassert a !has 1
 ```

 Tuple named fields can have a default type and or contents: